 Local fields induce common-mode voltages within a CMOS digital isolator’s internal signal path that are rejected by a combination of the CMOS digital isolator’s differential isolation signal path and high receiver selectivity due to the tight matching of the signal levels on each side of the internal differential signal path.
 This architecture causes common-mode voltages at the receiver differential inputs to be rejected.
 The receiver then amplifies only the differential input voltage within a very narrow frequency band, and rejects all other input.
 Together, these mechanisms reject interference from a variety of external fields and enable very high CMTI and robust operation, even in electrically noisy environments.

 The CMOS digital isolator can be used in close proximity to large motors and other magnetic field-producing equipment.
 It is theoretically possible for data transmission errors to occur if the magnetic field is far too large and/or far too close to the isolator.
-In actual use, however, CMOS digital isolators provide extremely high immunity to external magnetic fields and have been independently evaluated to withstand magnetic fields of at least 1000 A/Meter (per IEC 61000-4-8 and IEC 61000-4-9).
+In actual use, however, CMOS digital isolators provide extremely high immunity to external magnetic fields and have been independently evaluated to withstand magnetic fields of at least 1000 A/Meter (per IEC 61000-4-8 and IEC 61000-4-9) as shown in Figure 15.
 Such a field could be generated by 107 amperes through a 0.1 m conductor located 0.1 m away from the CMOS digital isolator.
 It is highly unlikely that such a condition would be found in any operating environment.
 Such a field would most likely destroy surrounding circuitry before damaging the CMOS digital isolator isolation barrier circuit.

 Section Summary: While optocouplers provide the singular benefit of intrinsic external field immunity, the CMOS digital isolator exhibits virtually equivalent field rejection through its high receiver selectivity due to the tight matching of signal levels on each side of the internal differential signal path.